ljy2855/ljy2855/README.md

 <br/>

  - 📖  majoring in Computer Science at Sogang Univ
- - 🔭  interested in Backend, DevOps
+ - 🔭  interested in Infra, DevOps